-Carrulla is an upscale supermarket chain in Colombia that is owned by Exito.
-In Medellín, Carrula has 10 grocery stores including one in El Tesoro Mall.
-Carrulla also has grocery stores in many other cities in Colombia.
+Carulla is an upscale supermarket chain in Colombia that is owned by Exito.
+In Medellín, Carula has 10 grocery stores including one in El Tesoro Mall.
+Carulla also has grocery stores in many other cities in Colombia.

-If you shop frequently at Carrulla and/or Exito, you should sign up for Exito Puntos (points).
-Exito Puntos is a frequent shopper program where you accumulate points for each purchase.
+If you shop frequently at Carulla and/or Exito and/or you should sign up for Puntos Colombia, which is a program that used to be known as Puntos Exito.
+Puntos Colombia is a frequent shopper program where you accumulate points for each purchase.
 You can use these points to purchase items in the future.